gegesteorngoding/djawa-script/README.md

 ### Arrow Functions: `lakoni`

-Jawascript supports a shorter syntax for functions, equivalent to JavaScript's arrow functions (`=>`), using the `lakoni` keyword. `lakoni` translates to "do" or "perform", perfectly capturing the essence of mapping parameters to an output.
+Jawascript supports a shorter syntax for functions, equivalent to JavaScript's arrow functions (`=>`), using the `lakoni` keyword. `lakoni` translates to "do" or "perform", capturing the essence of mapping parameters to an output.

 - **Implicit Return:** For single-line functions, the return is implicit.
 - **Block Body:** For multi-line functions, you can use the `terus` and `mbari` keywords.